 Degree: Ph.D. in Astronomy, University of Michigan, 1992

-Professor Chris Mihos uses observational data from ground- and space-based telescopes combined with start-of-the-art computer modeling to study the evolution of galaxies and galaxy clusters.
+Professor Chris Mihos uses observational data from ground- and space-based telescopes combined with state-of-the-art computer modeling to study the evolution of galaxies and galaxy clusters.

 Mihos has also developed computer simulations to study the evolution of colliding galaxies, as well as galaxies orbiting within massive galaxy clusters.
 These simulations have shown how colliding spiral galaxies can merge to trigger starbursts and quasar activity and transform spirals into elliptical galaxies.
 Other simulations have shown how the intracluster stars found strewn throughout galaxy clusters have been torn out of their parent galaxies by gravitational encounters between cluster galaxies, and how the kinematics of these stars can be used as signatures of past encounters.

-Many CWRU Astronomy students, including both undergraduates and graduate students, have been involved in these projects, taking and analyzing data from CWRU’s Burrell Schmidt telescope in southwest Arizona, modeling the evolution of galaxies in clusters, and studying the kinematics of colliding galaxies.
+Many CWRU Astronomy students, including both undergraduates and graduate students, have been involved in these projects, taking and analyzing data from CWRU’s Burrell Schmidt telescope in southwest Arizona, using Hubble data to study stellar populations in galaxies, modeling the evolution of galaxies in clusters, and studying the kinematics of colliding galaxies.